Global Structure in the Presence of a Topological Defect: Defects and Characteristic Structures

 which implies that the data of a FK pair is the data of a rank 2 oriented vector bundle $L$, a map to $B\SO$ given by $V$ and an identification $w_2(V) = w_2(L)$.
 This agrees with Definition \ref{defn:spinc}: rank $2$ oriented vector bundles are equivalent data to complex line bundles thanks to the isomorphism of the respective structure groups $\SO_2\cong\mathrm U_1$.

-\begin{prop}[{\cite[Remark 6.14]{KT90}}] The characteristic structure of Freedman-Kirby is equivalent to a spin$^c$ structure. \end{prop} \begin{proof} By definition, a Freedman-Kirby characteristic structure on an oriented vector bundle $E\to M$ is data of a map $f\colon M\to M\SO_2$ and an identification of $w_2(E)$ and $f^*(U)$ in $H^2(M;\Z/2)$ -- i.e., by \cref{nonVB}, a $(M\SO_2, 0, U)$-twisted spin structure.
-The Smith isomorphism $B\SO_2\to M\SO_2$ pulls $U$ back to $w_2$, so a Freedman-Kirby characteristic structure is equivalent to a $(B\SO_2, w_2)$-twisted spin structure, which is a \spinc structure. \end{proof} \begin{prop} \begin{enumerate} \item \Cref{char_conj} holds for Freedman-Kirby characteristic bordism: there is a map of spectra $\mathcal R\colon \mathit{MTFK}\to\Sigma^2 \MTSpin\wedge (B\SO_2)_+$ which on homotopy groups is the characteristic map $(M,F)\mapsto F$. \item The induced characteristic long exact sequence~\eqref{eq:schematic}, which has the form
+\begin{prop}[{\cite[Remark 6.14]{KT90}}] The characteristic structure of Freedman--Kirby is equivalent to a spin$^c$ structure. \end{prop} \begin{proof} By definition, a Freedman--Kirby characteristic structure on an oriented vector bundle $E\to M$ is data of a map $f\colon M\to M\SO_2$ and an identification of $w_2(E)$ and $f^*(U)$ in $H^2(M;\Z/2)$ -- i.e., by \cref{nonVB}, a $(M\SO_2, 0, U)$-twisted spin structure.
+The Smith isomorphism $B\SO_2\to M\SO_2$ pulls $U$ back to $w_2$, so a Freedman--Kirby characteristic structure is equivalent to a $(B\SO_2, w_2)$-twisted spin structure, which is a \spinc structure. \end{proof} \begin{prop} \begin{enumerate} \item \Cref{char_conj} holds for Freedman--Kirby characteristic bordism: there is a map of spectra $\mathcal R\colon \mathit{MTFK}\to\Sigma^2 \MTSpin\wedge (B\SO_2)_+$ which on homotopy groups is the characteristic map $(M,F)\mapsto F$. \item The induced characteristic long exact sequence~\eqref{eq:schematic}, which has the form

-is isomorphic to the Smith long exact sequence associated to the Smith homomorphism $\mathrm{sm}_L\colon\MTSpin^c\to\Sigma^2\MTSpin\wedge (B\SO_2)_+$, where $L\to B\SO_2$ is the tautological complex line bundle. \end{enumerate} \end{prop} Kirby-Taylor~\cite[Corollary 6.12]{KT90} construct \eqref{eq:FKLES}. \begin{proof} It suffices to show that the identification of FK-structures and \spinc structures \cref{prop:FKpairs} intertwines the characteristic map sending a pair $(M,F)\mapsto F$ and the Smith homomorphism sending a \spinc manifold $M$ to a smooth representative of the Poincaré dual $N$ of the Euler class of the determinant line bundle $L_M\to M$.
+is isomorphic to the Smith long exact sequence associated to the Smith homomorphism $\mathrm{sm}_L\colon\MTSpin^c\to\Sigma^2\MTSpin\wedge (B\SO_2)_+$, where $L\to B\SO_2$ is the tautological complex line bundle. \end{enumerate} \end{prop} Kirby--Taylor~\cite[Corollary 6.12]{KT90} construct \eqref{eq:FKLES}. \begin{proof} It suffices to show that the identification of FK-structures and \spinc structures \cref{prop:FKpairs} intertwines the characteristic map sending a pair $(M,F)\mapsto F$ and the Smith homomorphism sending a \spinc manifold $M$ to a smooth representative of the Poincaré dual $N$ of the Euler class of the determinant line bundle $L_M\to M$.
 This is because, once we have established this, we can define $\mathcal R =\mathrm{sm}_L$; thus the fibers of these maps are also identified, giving isomorphic long exact sequences of homotopy groups.

 So we want to show that the characteristic map $(M,F)\mapsto F$ equals the Smith homomorphism $M\mapsto N$, where $N$ is a Poincaré dual of $e(L_M)$ (and we may use any such $N$).
 Since $M$ is \spinc, $w_2(L_M) = w_2(M)$, and $e(L_M)\bmod 2 = w_2(L_M)$, so we may choose $N = F$ to show that $\mathrm{sm}_L$ is also the characteristic map. \end{proof}